 This tip is not something I’ve used, but I found out how great this will be.

 It is a great way to start talking with people on a deeper level.
-I promise that it would be Worth it.
+I promise that it will be Worth it.

-So If you have the luxury to find an accountability partner, consider yourself lucky!
-Hey!
-Maybe you could find one in the comments section below. 🙂
+So If you have the luxury to find an accountability partner, consider yourself lucky.

 7. Ask for Help